Breast and Cervical Cancer Early Detection Program

 The Breast and Cervical Cancer Early Detection Program (BCCEDP) at the Florida Department of Health in Pinellas County provides no-cost breast and cervical cancer screening exams, including mammograms, pap smears, pelvic exams, and clinical breast exams, to women who are 50 to 64 years of age, low income, and uninsured or under-insured.

-Call (727) 824-6917 to see if you qualify and we will send you an application, or simply download the application yourself.
-Just print it, fill it out completely, and mail it in.
+Call (727) 824-6917 to see if you qualify and we will send you an enrollment application.
+Just print them, fill out both forms completely, and mail them in.

 Once we receive your completed application, we will call you to let you know if you qualify and to make your first appointment.
 When you become part of our program, we will schedule and authorize payment for all your appointments for breast and cervical cancer screenings, and other related tests if needed, for one year.